Today is an important day.

 Then, in 2007, I was doing so well that I bought my first place in Long Island, New York.
 I was 22.

 Not bad considering my dad was in jail most of my life.
 And my mom was on welfare.
 And I grew up in a house filled with drug addicts, thieves, and other abusive family members.
 I actually remember one time, an aunt spit in my face when I didn’t “obey” her.
 I was 13.
+You can learn about my story here.

 It was tough, but I made it.
 I had the dream.
 I had a good thing going, and I was only 22.